 Covariance between observations will be taken into account via robust standard errors if multiple pregnancies per woman are observed (Mansournia et al. 2021).
-Known confounders that are strongly associated with PAXLOVID use and the pregnancy or infant outcomes, or that remain imbalanced after weighting via IPTW, may also be included in the outcome regression models.
-Prior history of COVID-19 and the use of COVID-19 therapies during baseline and after cohort entry may be used as stratification variables.
-Other pregnancy characteristics (characteristics that are identified after baseline and that are therefore not incorporated into the propensity score models), such as COVID-19 severity, may also be considered as stratification variables.
+Known confounders that are strongly associated with PAXLOVID use and the pregnancy or infant outcomes, or that remain imbalanced after weighting via IPTW, will also be included in the outcome regression models if standardized mean differences exceed >0.2 after IPTW (Austin 2009).
+Baseline covariates with an imbalance of 0.1-0.2 will be considered individually, taking into account their prevalence.
+Prior history of COVID-19 and the use of COVID-19 therapies during baseline and after cohort entry may be used for subgroup analysis.
+Other pregnancy characteristics (characteristics that are identified after baseline and that are therefore not incorporated into the propensity score models), such as COVID-19 severity, may also be considered for subgroups in secondary analysis.